micahredding/micahredding.github.io/rm/cotton-patch/cotton patch 1999-09.md

 Will came early every morning, worked all day and walked home each evening after his work was done.
 While everyone else ate lunch in the dining room, Will always ate sitting on the edge of the porch or in the kitchen depending on the weather.

 Many lines of demarcation had been established, so when another black man came occasionally to pick cotton, it must  have been unacceptable for me to admire him, but admire him I did.
 He sometimes sang as he worked and his voice seemed to me to be right out of heaven!
-I don’t even remember his name, but I remember having asked him more than once to sing as we worked side by side at the same kind of job under the same hot Alabama sun, now made more bearable by the music pouring forth from this poor man’s soul.
-My recognition of something great in this lowly being may have been the beginning of the end of whatever prejudice I had acquired from my community.
+I don’t even remember his name, but I remember having asked him more than once to sing as we worked side by side at the *same* kind of job under the *same* hot Alabama sun, now made more bearable by the music pouring forth from this *poor man’s soul*.
+My recognition of something great in this lowly being may have been the beginning of the end of whatever prejudice I had acquired from *my* community.

 ----
+As we seriously look at what happened in the minds and hearts of many honest, God-fearing people during the troublesome times of slavery, we must continue to examine ourselves for similar delusions that rob us of our abilities to know right from wrong.